UPES B.Tech Admissions 2025

 |

-NTA will conduct the JEE Main exam 2025 for admissions into 23 IITs, 32 NITs, 26 IIITs, and 40 GFTIs.
-Candidates should prepare for the exam as per topics mentioned in the JEE Main Physics syllabus pdf.
+NTA will conduct the JEE Main exam 2026 for admissions into 23 IITs, 32 NITs, 26 IIITs, and 40 GFTIs.
+Candidates should prepare for the exam as per the topics mentioned in the JEE Main Physics syllabus pdf.
 Moreover, candidates can also refer to the books for JEE Main preparation.
-The JEE Main best books will include all the topics mentioned in the JEE Main physics syllabus 2025.
-Check the best books for JEE Main 2025 physics:
+The JEE Main best books will include all the topics mentioned in the JEE Main physics syllabus 2026.
+Check the best books for JEE Main 2026 physics:

-The National Testing Agency has reduced the JEE Main syllabus 2025 for physics by removing topics such as scalars & vectors, vectors addition & subtraction and more.
-Please note that the JEE Main 2025 physics syllabus has been reduced for the vectors topic to avoid overlapping with the maths syllabus.
+Last year, the National Testing Agency reduced the JEE Main syllabus for physics by removing topics such as scalars & vectors, vector addition & subtraction and more.
+The JEE Main 2026 physics syllabus has been reduced for the vectors topic to avoid overlapping with the maths syllabus.
 Candidates have to study the removed topics as they are still a part of the JEE Main mathematics syllabus.
 Students must carefully go through the updated syllabus provided in the table above.
-The JEE Main deleted syllabus for physics includes the following topics:
+The JEE Main deleted syllabus for physics, based on the previous year's notification includes the following topics:

 Scalars & vectors